antonytuff/antonytuff.github.io/content/posts/HTB_Cicada.md

 In a nutshell,you may ask what going on here; From my understanding we are actually abusing SeBackupPrivilege to extract sensitive system files(SAM FILES, SYSTEM).
 Normally, users can’t access every file on a Windows machine, but the SeBackupPrivilege setting lets a user read everything on the system (even things they normally wouldn’t have access to).

 Saving SAM & SYSTEM files:
-To avoid detection or AMSI blocks by Windows, I first moved to the Temp folder(Temp is also writeable) to somewhere we can access, then saved a copy of the SAM and SYSTEM files there using the following commands:
+I first moved to the Temp folder(Temp is also writeable) to somewhere we can access, then saved a copy of the SAM and SYSTEM files there using the following commands:

 ```
-reg save hklm\sam c:\Temp\sam
+reg save hklm\sam c:\Users\emily.oscars.CICADA\Desktop\Temp\sam
-reg save hklm\system c:\Temp\system
+reg save hklm\system c:\Users\emily.oscars.CICADA\Desktop\Temp\system
 ```

 ![](/img/Pasted%20image%2020241231122509.png)